shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 ## API reference docs

-Detailed descriptions of the service's resources.
+These list the details of the service's resources.

 The API reference docs refer to a `{server_url}` when they refer to the URL of a resource.
 This is synonymous with `{base_url}`.
 Its value depends